-It might seem counterintuitive, but in order to care for a loved one with MS, you need to start by taking care of yourself.
-After all, if you're feeling overburdened, how can you support the needs of someone else?
+But remember, in order to support a loved one with MS, you need to be sure you’re taking care of yourself.
+After all, if you’re feeling overwhelmed, how can you support the needs of someone else?

 Are of childbearing potential and not using effective birth control.